kiranma72/abdm-docs/content/1-basics/Encoding & RSA Encryption.md

 After encrypting, copy the string and use it in the response body of API which expects it.

-## RSA Encryption For Other API
+## RSA Encryption For PHR System's V1 APIs

 ### API to retrieve the public key
-Authentication token public certificate.
-This certificate is also used to encrypt the data.

 ![retrieve the public key](../public_certificate_for_other_api.png)